 Tired of the same old bland-tasting food?
 Herbs and spices are your answer.
-When your food is properly seasoned, they can actually add depth and flavor.
+When your food is properly seasoned, they can actually add depth and flavour.
 So, if you never thought of using these culinary items before, now you know.
 But where to start?
 With so many herbs and spices available, which ones should you buy?
-Thankfully, we have that cover for you because here is the list of 14 essential herbs and spices to stock up for your kitchen.
+Thankfully, we have that covered because here is a list of 14 essential herbs and spices to stock up for your kitchen.

 Allspice a.k.a. pimento/Jamaican pepper comes in either whole dried berries reminiscent of peppercorns or ground form.
 It has an aromatic taste of cloves, cinnamon, and nutmeg.